janpaulpl/janpaulpl.github.io/index.md

 My main research interests involve developing practical tools for program verification and theorem proving using both formal & lightweight methods.

-Recreationally, I'm an avid *cinephile* (I'm sorry) and *audiophile* (I'm sorry again), for which you can judge my tastes all you like by following the socials (including my blog!) at the top right corner of this page.

 ## Research

 This summer, I'm excited to work with [Dr. Alwyn Goodloe](https://shemesh.larc.nasa.gov/people/aeg/) in the [Langley Formal Methods research program at NASA](https://shemesh.larc.nasa.gov/fm/index.html).
 We'll be using Coq to formally verify theorems proving the soundness of network protocols.